 Blood cell counts and exams

 Changes in the numbers of different blood cell types and how the cells look under a microscope can suggest leukemia.
-Most people with AML will have too many white blood cells, not enough red cells, and not enough platelets.
-Also, many of the white cells will be blasts, a type of immature cell not normally found in the bloodstream.
-These cells don't work the way they should.
+Most people with AML will have too many white blood cells and not enough red blood cells or platelets.
+Also, many of the white cells will be blasts, a type of immature cell not normally found in the blood.
+These cells don’t work the way they should.

 People already known to have leukemia will have tests done to measure the amount of certain chemicals in the blood.
 These tests can help tell how well their kidneys and liver are working and if the blood is clotting as it should.

-A doctor with special training in blood diseases looks at the biopsy samples (bone marrow, blood, and cerebrospinal fluid) under a microscope.
+A doctor looks at the biopsy samples (bone marrow, blood, and cerebrospinal fluid) under a microscope.
 The doctor looks at the size and shape of the cells as well as other features to classify the cells into different types.
 An important goal of this process is to see whether the cells look mature.
-The most immature cells are called blasts.
-The number of blasts in the bone marrow is important in telling whether a person has leukemia.
+The number of blasts (immature cells) in the bone marrow is important in telling whether a person has leukemia.

 Other lab tests

-Other special tests which look at blood, bone marrow, and even DNA, help the doctor decide which type of leukemia a person has.
-You might hear some of the following terms: cytochemistry, cytogenetics, PCR, FISH, and immunocytochemistry.
-These are complex medical and chemical tests.
-Your doctor can tell you which of these might be done need and why.
+Other special tests can be used to look at the samples to help the doctor decide which type of leukemia a person has.
+You might hear some of the following terms:

 Imaging tests are ways of taking pictures of the inside of the body.
-Several kinds of these tests might be done in people with leukemia.
-They are done most often to look for infections or other problems rather than for the leukemia itself.
+Some of these tests might be done in people with leukemia.
+They are done most often to look for infections or other problems rather than to look for the leukemia itself.

 Regular x-rays are not often needed in AML, but a chest x-ray might be done if the doctor thinks there could be a lung infection.